ibm-cloud-docs/account/monitoring.md

 ## IAM events
 {: #tracking-iam}

-You must create an instance of the {{site.data.keyword.at_short}} service in the `eu-de` region to start tracking IAM events.
+You must create an instance of the {{site.data.keyword.at_short}} service in the `Frankfurt (eu-de)` region to start tracking IAM events.
 When you create the instance, you can track the following events:

 * Managing access groups by creating and deleting groups or adding and removing users
 * Creating, updating, or deleting service IDs